 Relatively few pregnancy complications were reported in pregnancies exposed to carboplatin.
-Anhydramnios and intrauterine growth restriction was observed in one singleton pregnancy that was treated with carboplatin, docetaxel and trastuzumab in the second and third trimesters (Gottschalk et al. 2011).
-Spontaneous preterm labor occurred in one singleton pregnancy (Azim et al. 2009b).
+Anhydramnios and intrauterine growth restriction were observed in 1 singleton pregnancy that was treated with carboplatin, docetaxel, and trastuzumab in the second and third trimesters (Gottschalk et al. 2011).
+Spontaneous preterm labor occurred in 1 singleton pregnancy (Azim et al. 2009b).
 Gestational diabetes and preeclampsia were observed in another singleton pregnancy at gestation weeks 30 and 34 (Henderson et al. 1993).

 There were 16 liveborn infants born following gestational exposure to carboplatin.
-Early preterm delivery (<34 weeks) was reported for 6 infants, late preterm delivery (34-36 weeks) was reported for 6 infants, and 1 infant was delivered at term (\geq 37 weeks).
+Early preterm delivery (<34 weeks) was reported for 6 infants, late preterm delivery (34-36 weeks) was reported for 6 infants, and 1 infant was delivered at term ( $\geq$ 37 weeks).
 Data were insufficient to determine the age of delivery for 3 infants.
+Of the preterm infants, 1 infant was delivered via spontaneous vaginal birth, and 11 infants were delivered via C-section.
+Two newborns a Data based on liveborn infants as well as examination of the fetuses of induced abortions, spontaneous abortions, and stillbirths.
+These data are raw (unadjusted) apparent rates; whereas, the table in the prepublication copy reported adjusted apparent rates.
+Malformations may or may not have been caused by in utero exposure to chemotherapy.

-Of the preterm infants, 1 infant was delivered via spontaneous vaginal birth and 11 infants were delivered via C-section.
-Two newborns were reported as small for gestational age (Cardonick et al. 2010) and 13 infants had normal body weight at birth as per sex, gestational age and body weight at birth.
+Table 33: Major malformations observed following in utero exposure to carboplatin were reported as small for gestational age (Cardonick et al. 2010), and 13 infants had normal body weight at birth as per sex, gestational age, and body weight at birth.
 Data were insufficient to determine small for gestational age for 1 infant.